nikerego/optimizing-ml-pipeline/README.md

 ## Scikit-learn Pipeline

 The first part of the process involves setting up the pipeline for cleaning and preprocessing the data for use in our ML pipelines.
-This is accomplished with the help of `train.py`.
+The dataset is called bankmarketing_train.csv file and is stored on Azure blob storage.
+The dataset contains data on applicants for a banking service.
+The dataset contains 32950 observations and has 21 columns.
+We are looking to predict the value of y as 'yes' or 'no'.
+The preprocessing is accomplished with the help of `train.py`.
+This function returns two datasets x and y. x is the features with 39 columns and y is the target.

+The classification model used for the HyperDrive pipeline is a Logistic Regression model. the logistic model is a statistical model that models the probability of an event taking place by having the log-odds for the event be a linear combination of one or more independent variables.

 There are then three broad categories which cover the ML pipeline:

 **1. Sampling Methods:**